Suicide Prevention and Intervention in Schools

 Providing Supervision for the Student

 Parents need to be contacted if there is any degree of suicidal risk.
-It’s critical to stay with the student if risk of imminent danger exists.
-Student safety and support is paramount.22 Until the school hands the student over to another authority (e.g., parent, police, EMS), it is the school’s responsibility to appropriately supervise the student.
-While a low-risk student may not need an immediate “safety watch,” a support system should be mobilized and subsequently the child should be monitored for an increased level of risk.
-Collaboration should occur among appropriate personnel to supervise, support and monitor at-risk students.
+It's critical to stay with the student if risk of imminent danger exists.
+Student safety and support are paramount.14 Until the school hands the student over to another authority (e.g., parent, police, EMS), it is the school's responsibility to appropriately supervise the student.
+While a low-risk student may not need an immediate "safety watch," a support system should be mobilized and the child should subsequently be monitored for an increased level of risk.
+Collaboration should occur among appropriate personnel to supervise, support, and monitor at-risk students.

 Securing Mental Health Services